adeepan/ttc-slipway-assignment/README.md

 ## Assessment - 2

-- Write a __Terraform script__ to create a __virtual machine__ in Azure using __terraform modules__, Integrate that with Azure AD for RBAC Login (terraform plan should be sufficient) (get the required details from the team)
+- Write a __Terraform script__ to create a __virtual machine__ in Azure using __terraform modules__.
+- Integrate that with Azure AD for RBAC Login (terraform plan should be sufficient) (get the required details from the team)

 ## Expected FILES
 1. Dockerfile
-2. Shell Script [.sh] or any other chosen script.
+2. Shell Script [.sh].
+3. Cron Job added in the machine.
-3. Jenkinsfile [Groovy]
+4. Jenkinsfile [Groovy]
-4. k8s manifest file [yaml]
+5. k8s manifest file [yaml]
-5. Snapshot of the following -
+6. Snapshot of the following -
      - Jenkinsfile Stages
      - Snapshot of Sonar Project along with the project URL
-5. URL of running container output from Minikube
+7. URL of running container output from Minikube
-6. Terraform Script [.tf]
+8. Terraform Script [.tf]
-7. Terraform Plan Console Output
+9. Terraform Plan Console Output

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.